 Today in History

-	Today is Tuesday, Dec.
-18, the 352nd day of 2018.
-There are 13 days left

-	in the year.
+Today is Monday, Dec.
+24, the 358th day of 2018.
+There are seven days left in the year.
+This is Christmas Eve.

 Today's Highlight in History:

 On Dec.
 24, 1943, President Franklin D. Roosevelt appointed Gen. Dwight D. Eisenhower supreme commander of Allied forces in Europe as part of Operation Overlord.

 In 1814, the United States and Britain signed the Treaty of Ghent, which ended the War of 1812 following ratification by both the British Parliament and the U.S. Senate.